myahthub/myahthub.github.io/project1.md

 ## Project description

-For this assignment, I used Python and the Beautiful Soup library to practice web scraping.
-The Real Python tutorial (https://realpython.com/beautiful-soup-web-scraper-python/) includes a “Keep Practicing” exercise where I had to take my web-scraping code and apply it to websites that use static HTML.
-From the list of suggested sites, I chose one and wrote a script that collects a list of jobs that might interest me.
+For this assignment, I used Python and Beautiful Soup to practice web scraping.
+The Real Python tutorial has a “Keep Practicing” exercise where I had to use my code on websites with static HTML.
+I picked one site and wrote a script to get a list of jobs that I’m interested in.

-To complete the project, I used the requests library to pull the webpage’s HTML and then used BeautifulSoup to parse the page and extract the information I needed.
-After my scraper collected the job titles, I saved the Python file to my GitHub so it can be viewed or downloaded.
-I also submitted the list of jobs I scraped into Blackboard as required.
+I used the requests library to get the webpage and Beautiful Soup to pull out the job titles.
+After collecting the jobs, I saved my Python file to GitHub and submitted the job list on Blackboard.
 ## How to compile and run the program

 How to compile (if applicable) and run the project.